dpuelz/MachineLearning_MSBA-WP/discussions/week2.md

 - Why is it failing to convey this message?
 What errors are made?
 - What is your proposed solution for fixing this bad figure?

+To summarize, your post on the discussion board should focus on six figures, and for each of these six, please answer the above questions.